 For many years Al-Ula was an important stop for the camel caravans that crossed the Arabian Peninsula.

 Nowadays, Al-Ula has become the region in Saudi Arabia where the government is investing most money to make it attractive to foreign tourists, so, for this reason, Al-Ula is considering to be the most famous place in Saudi Arabia for foreigners, outside the two holy cities of Meca and Median.

-Al-Ula is made up of important archaeological remains (sometimes called the « Petra » of Saudi Arabia) and the entire area that was once the ancient city is an open-air museum now.
+Al-Ula is made up of important archaeological remains (sometimes called the « Petra » of Saudi Arabia), and the entire area that was once the ancient city is an open-air museum now.

-The traveller can visit Madain Saleh which was built more than 2000 years ago by the Nabataeans, and it was declared a World Heritage Site in Saudi Arabia by UNESCO, stroll around the sandstone mountains in the vast desert and visit its most famous rock
+The traveller can visit Madain Saleh who was built more than 2000 years ago by the Nabataeans, and it was declared a World Heritage Site in Saudi Arabia by UNESCO, stroll around the sandstone mountains in the vast desert and visit its most famous rock

 construction: the Elephant Rock (this rock -that is shaped like an elephant- has a height of more than 50 meters and can be seen from 7 kilometres away).